purelengend/react-training/README.md

 - Open terminal and run command: `pnpm i`.
 - After that run this command to host the web: `pnpm dev`.
 - Open browser and browse `http://localhost:5173`.
+- To start Storybook, run the following command: `pnpm storybook`.

 # Author